bitnenfer/sat-monkey/README.md

-#SAT for Monkey
+#SAT (Separating Axis Theorem) for Monkey

 This is a port of [SAT.js](https://github.com/jriecken/sat-js/) to [Monkey-X](http://monkey-x.com/).

 The original version was created by [Jim Riecken](http://www.jimr.ca/) in JavaScript and ported to Monkey by [Felipe Alfonso](http://shin.cl/).

+This port is based on version 0.4.

+For more information on S